GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-03-01-happy-international-wheelchair-day.md

 ### This is Relevant for Developers and Engineers!

-For fellow developers, engineers, and** [TorontoJS](https://www.linkedin.com/feed/#) and [#a11yTO - Accessibility Toronto](https://www.linkedin.com/feed/#) members. **This may not be code, but it's still relevant to you too (and there's a free dev resource below)!** Disabled people are our coworkers and peers as well as users of our apps, websites, and software.
+For fellow developers, and engineers. **This may not be code, but it's still relevant to you too (and there's a free dev resource below)!** Disabled people are our coworkers and peers as well as users of our apps, websites, and software.

 #### Wheelchairs are Amazing Technology - There's Even Apps and Software